 The Briefing Note aims to change practice by providing an overview of the learning identified through the review, with some context to the case.
 The Briefing Notes are intended to be shared widely across the workforce and used to inform practice.

-Please note that all Learning Briefing Notes are anonymised to protect families concerned, and to differentiate between cases different letters of the alphabet have been used.
+Please note that all Learning Brief Notes are anonymised to protect families concerned, and to differentiate between cases different letters of the alphabet have been used.

 Past Briefing Notes from older reviews are archived, and available upon request.

 - Read these documents carefully and consider the learning in respect of current families you are working with

 - Keep these documents in a handy place to support easy reference in future work

 - Take these documents to team meetings and share with colleagues

 - Use these documents in supervisions for reference and to support case management / reflective practice